 As I mentioned earlier in this article, my five-year-old son has his own Lego® sets that he plays with despite many of the sets saying they are for children that are 8+.
 However, there are quite a few sets that are not quite as hard to put together that are designed for kids that are 5+.

 Just because a set says that it is good for a five year old doesn’t mean that they won’t need help following the instructions and finishing some of the finer details though.
 Lego blocks are designed to be relatively intricate (even those that are for younger children) with many unique pieces so if you don’t have time to help them build the set it would probably be better to stick with Duplos (since many of those sets are just a few blocks that can easily be figured out).

 Duplo sets will have far fewer pieces (when compared to Legos) and will often have sets that appeal to younger children like those that feature Sesame Street, a monster truck, a police station, or racing cars.

-Some of my fondest memories as a child was building Lego cars and crashing them into each other with my siblings to see which one would survive the longest so even if your five year old isn’t building the perfect Lego sets they are still likely to have tons of fun playing with them.
+Some of my fondest memories as a child were building Lego cars and crashing them into each other with my siblings to see which one would survive the longest so even if your five-year-old isn’t building the perfect Lego sets they are still likely to have tons of fun playing with them.

 Are All Lego Sets Good For Kids?